 Bring a safe sleep location for your child.
-This might be a bassinet, packnplay, or toddler blow up mattress.
+This might be a bassinet, pack n' play, or toddler blow up mattress.

-Darken the room.
+Have a plan for fully blacking out the room.
 This is the single most important aspect of improving vacation sleep.
 Take the necessary steps to ensure that the room your child sleeps in will be completely dark during sleep times.
 This might mean bringing an extra bag of heavy duty black trash bags and duct tape to block window light.
 This might mean investing in products specifically designed for blacking out windows, such as BlackoutEZ, Velimax Cling, or Sleepout curtains.

 Lower your expectations for perfection.

-Summer vacation means days that are out of the ordinary.
+Vacation means days that are out of the ordinary.
 Routines and schedules are disrupted.
 There’s increased excitement, new people, different activities, a different sleep environment, and different boundaries.
 It is highly likely that sleep will be impacted in some way, and that’s OK!
 Vacation is temporary, and it needs to be enjoyed even in the midst of imperfect sleep.

-Be prepared to use your best tools for resetting healthy sleep habits upon your return home.
-Here are your most important tools for ensuring that sleep does not spiral out of control even if vacation sleep was somewhat or even seriously disrupted.
+Listed below are your most effective tools for ensuring that sleep does not spiral out of control even if vacation sleep was somewhat or even seriously disrupted.

-Ensure their home sleep environment is fully dark, quiet, boring, and cool.
+Ensure their home sleep environment screams “SLEEP”